pagkly/Zed/Investopedia3/What Is Real Time.md

 ## Real-Time vs. Delayed Stock Quotes

-Stock quotes reflect the results of actual trading on stock market exchanges, such as the [New York Stock Exchange or NASDAQ](https://www.investopedia.com/articles/basics/03/103103.asp).
-Investors and traders can get quotes on the [Dow Jones Industrial Average](https://www.investopedia.com/terms/d/djia.asp), other indices or individual stocks from any number of financial news sources.
+Stock quotes reflect the results of actual trading on stock market exchanges, such as the [[New York Stock Exchange or NASDAQ]](https://www.investopedia.com/articles/basics/03/103103.asp).
+Investors and traders can get quotes on the [[Dow Jones Industrial Average]](https://www.investopedia.com/terms/d/djia.asp), other indices or individual stocks from any number of financial news sources.
 However, some financial news services don’t report real-time information and instead delay stock quotes for 15 or 20 minutes.

 Actively traded stocks can fluctuate price dramatically from minute to minute or from second to second.
 That's why knowing the current price is imperative.
 In a rapidly rising or falling market, also known as a fast market, even real-time quotes can have a hard time keeping up.
 In that market scenario, a quote that’s delayed 15 or 20 minutes is virtually useless, as a stock could have moved by a significant percentage in that time frame.